Inclusive Thermodynamics of Computational Machines: Introduction

 Our paper is organized as follows: In \Cref{sec:mathematical_framework}, we provide the elementary concepts of the inclusive framework.
 In \cref{sec:preliminaries}, we formally define the three different computational systems we analyze in this paper.
 In \Cref{sec:inclusive_formulation_DFAs_and_information_sources}, we present the mathematical basis for our framework.
-In \cref{sec:unilateral_decomposition_dynamics}, we develop the inclusive thermodynamics of DFAs and derive the lower bound on dissipated work.
-In \cref{sec:thermodynamic_complexity.information_source}, we use a special class of DFAs to model Markov information sources.
+In \cref{sec:unilateral_decomposition_dynamics}, we develop the inclusive thermodynamics of DFAs and derive the lower bound on dissipated work as REP. In \cref{sec:thermodynamic_complexity.information_source}, we use a special class of DFAs to model Markov information sources.
+In \cref{sec:multilateral_decomposition_dynamics}, we extend \cref{sec:thermodynamic_complexity.information_source} to model communication channels.
+Subsequently in \cref{sec:rate_distortion_channel}, we formulate the rate-distortion problem in the theory of communication using the inclusive thermodynamic quantities.

-In \cref{sec:integral_ft_machines} we derive an integral FT (IFT), applicable to any computational machine which can be modeled with the inclusive framework.
-In contrast to conventional IFTs though, here we find that the expectation of (the exponential of negative of the) EP is upper-bounded by $1$, not that it equals $1$ exactly.
-Intuitively, this is because typically the computational machines considered in CS theory have a single, unique initial state.
+In \cref{sec:integral_ft_machines}, \cref{sec:prior_costs_dfas}, and \cref{sec:xft_communication} we present our results concerning the thermodynamics of the forward processes of physical computers which implement DFAs.
+In \cref{sec:integral_ft_machines} we derive an IFT for the HEP.
+In contrast to conventional IFTs though, here we find that the expectation of (the exponential of negative of the) HEP is upper-bounded by $1$, rather than equal $1$ exactly, as it is the case in conventional IFTs.
+Intuitively, this is because typically the logical computers considered in CS theory have a single, unique initial state.
 So the distribution over the states of the SOI at $t=0$ is a delta function.
-This means that any reverse trajectory that does not end in that initial state is impossible.
-The IFT we derive equals $1$ minus the probability of such an impossible reverse trajectory.
+This means that any reverse trajectory that does not end in that initial state does not contribute to the IFT calculation.
+In other words, the IFT we derive equals $1$ minus the probability of such an impossible reverse trajectory.
+In \cref{sec:prior_costs_dfas}, we derive a mismatch cost result concerning the PEP of the Hamiltonian framework.
+We derive our mismatch cost result with respect to marginal distribution over the states of the SOI, so it differs from the mismatch cost of the full system discussed in \cref{sec:forward_process_intro}. \footnote{As emphasized in \cref{sec:forward_process_intro}, full system mismatch cost is independent of the actual initial distribution since the full system dynamics is deterministic and invertible.} Next in \cref{sec:xft_communication}, we extend a previously derived XFT for the HEP to scenarios with multiple baths.